-Here at Access Creative College, you will be invited to attend an interview prior to an offer being made.
-The idea of an interview alone tends to spark fear in the heart of our applicants.
+Here at Access Creative College, you will be invited to an interview so that we can check that our courses are right for you and you can get a feel for who we are.
+The idea of an interview can spark fear in the heart of some applicants.

 And I get it.
-It is a scary process.
+It can be a scary process.

-A lot of my day is spent talking to nervous interviewees and I am here to tell you not to worry.
-My name is Freya, I work in the Admissions Department and here are my tips to make the process a little easier.
+Everyday I spend a lot of time talking to applicants and some of them are nervous about their interview.
+I am here to tell you not to worry.
+My name is Freya, I work in the Admissions Department and here are my tips to make the process a little less daunting.

 Once you complete an application, you will be able to select your own slot.